Written by Suzanna Poredos

 When appropriate strategies are used, my hypersensitivity to pain can be managed, but how could I manage my distress when Fran had been the sensory comfort I use to create calm and security?

-It is still so painful now.
-Perhaps, not as exhausting as it was seven months ago, but I still have moments of morbid, anxiety-provoking disbelief.
 I still experience so many dreams of playing with Fran and thinking it’s real, and then on the same silly night, I have abstract dreams of Fran being dead.
 Some days, I deny his existence, and others I am utterly convinced he will bounce from the bushes towards me or I hear him stomping his feet demanding attention.

 I hope, one day, the unique and emotionally taxing grief period of Fran’s death will end.
 I have heard that grief never really ends, you just learn to live with it.